apache/spark/docs/running-on-mesos.md

 1. Download Mesos installation package from [downloads page](http://mesosphere.io/downloads/)
 2. Follow their instructions for installation and configuration

-The Mesosphere installation documents suggest setting up Zookeeper to handle Mesos master failover, but Mesos can be run without Zookeeper using a single master as well.
+The Mesosphere installation documents suggest setting up ZooKeeper to handle Mesos master failover, but Mesos can be run without ZooKeeper using a single master as well.

 ## From source